robole/title-sequences/readme.md

 The website is run on: <http://localhost:3000/>.

 If you open the project in VS Code, there is a task that will start the dev server every time you open the project.
 The first time you open the project, you may need to run the command **"Tasks: Manage Automatic Tasks in Folder"** to enable it.

-Otherwise you can run the command `npm run dev` to start the dev server yourself.
+Otherwise, you can run the command `npm run dev` to start the dev server yourself, once you have installed the dependecies.

 ## Title sequences